aadjones/improv-cards/apps/rephrase/PRIVACY.md

 ---

-**Summary:** Rephrase is a privacy-first app.
+**Summary:** Contrapose is a privacy-first app.
 We don't collect your data, period.